Relief from Chest Pain and Confidence for the Future - Angioplasty with One Heart Clinic

 Q&A: Your Angioplasty Questions Answered

-Angioplasty improves blood flow in narrowed arteries, helping to relieve chest pain (angina) and reduce the risk of heart attacks.
-It offers immediate symptom relief for many patients and can be a critical emergency treatment during a heart attack, supporting long-term heart health.
+Angioplasty improves blood flow in narrowed arteries, helping to relieve chest pain and reduce the risk of heart attacks.
+This helps you return to a normal quality of life, able to engage in your regular activities without anxiety.
+This procedure offers immediate symptom relief for many patients and can be a critical emergency treatment during a heart attack.

 Angioplasty is a widely performed, minimally invasive procedure considered safe for most patients.
-It requires only a small incision, and you’ll typically stay awake with local anaesthesia, reducing risks compared to open surgery.
+The overall complication rate is low.
+This procedure requires only a small incision, and you’ll typically stay awake with local anaesthesia, reducing risks compared to open surgery.
+Our operators are highly experienced in performing the procedure, with hundreds of patients benefitting every year.

 While angioplasty is generally safe, possible complications include:

-• Tips for living with a stent, such as lifestyle adjustments.
+• Tips for living with a stent: Such as lifestyle and exercise adjustments.

 You’ll need to arrange for someone to drive you home, usually on the same day or after a short observation period.